 European Social Work Research Association Publication Series

-You can find out more about the series and how to submit a proposal here at Policy Press
+Find out more about the series and how to submit a proposal here at Policy Press.

-‘A rich and highly practical resource which opens the door to research for social work practitioners, and both intending and experienced researchers.”
-Roger Smith, Durham University
+“Opens the door to research for social work practitioners and both intending and experienced researchers.”
+Roger Smith, Durham University.

 Adoption from Care: International Perspectives on Children’s Rights, Family Preservation and State Intervention Edited by Tarja Pösö, Marit Skivenes and June Thoburn

 This book explores how children’s rights are weighed against parents’ rights in a range of countries and examines how governments and legal and welfare professionals balance those rights following the decision that children cannot grow up in their parents’ care.

 “This book takes the reader beyond national boundaries by analysing how adoption from care is conceived and practised in different Western countries.
 More importantly, the book helps to overcome mental boundaries around adoption, a child protection alternative that is as complex as it is necessary."
 Jesús Palacios, University of Seville

 Interprofessional Collaboration and Service User Participation: Analysing Meetings in Social Welfare Edited by Kirsi Juhila, Tanja Dall, Christopher Hall and Juliet Koprowska